rstudio/pins-r/README.md

 The pins package publishes data, models, and other R objects, making it easy to share them across projects and with your colleagues.
-You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with DropBox), RStudio Connect, Amazon S3, Azure blob storage, and more.
+You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with services like DropBox), RStudio Connect, Amazon S3, Azure blob storage.
 Pins can be automatically versioned, making it straightforward to track changes, re-run analyses on historical data, and undo mistakes.